olmstedian/Tilebreakers/README.md

 ---

-## 🛠️ Tech Stack

-- Unity 2022.3 LTS (2D)
-- C#
-- VSCode (with GitHub Copilot)
-- Git + GitHub for version control
-- macOS Apple Silicon optimized

----

 ## ✅ Latest Improvements

 ### **Special Tile System**
+- Added new special tiles:
+  - **FreezeTile**: Freezes adjacent tiles for one turn.
+  - **DoublerTile**: Doubles the value of adjacent tiles.
-- Added `ScoreManager.Instance.AddSpecialTileBonus()` to reward players with points when activating special tiles.
+- Improved `SpecialTileManager` to handle spawning and activation of special tiles.
-- Updated `SpecialTile` base class to handle score addition during activation.
-- Improved `BlasterTile` logic to destroy adjacent tiles and clear their positions on the board.
+- Enhanced `BlasterTile` logic to destroy adjacent tiles and clear their positions on the board.

+### **Game State System**
+- Refactored `GameStateManager` to support delayed transitions and improved state handling.
+- Added new states for special tile activation and spawning:
+  - `SpecialTileActivationState`
+  - `SpecialTileSpawningState`

 ### **Tile Splitting Enhancements**
 - Centralized all splitting logic into `TileSplitter.cs`.
 - Added score calculation for splits based on the total value of resulting tiles.
 - Improved randomization of split tile values and positions.

-### **Game State Improvements**
-- Enhanced `SplittingTilesState` to use `TileSplitter` for splitting operations.
-- Updated `SpawningNewTileState` to avoid spawning tiles adjacent to merged cells.

 ### **Scoring System**
 - Improved `ScoreManager` to handle: